CMajSeven/WorkflowTemplate/yrot/README.txt

 I don't work in the folder.
-It is a buffer to store the images for use in zrot.
+It is a buffer to store the images for use in zspl.